 Our Application Intelligence technology provides a set of advanced capabilities that prevents the exploitation of vulnerabilities in business applications, including vulnerabilities in the application code, communication protocols, and the underlying operating system.
 Application Intelligence provides security for these applications by running multiple security checks, including validation of compliance to standards, validation of expected use of protocols, inspection for known malicious content and control of application layer operations.
 The result is the ability to proactively shield applications from attack without relying on specific attack signatures.
-We have integrated our Application Intelligence technology into our VPN-1 Power, VPN-1 Power Multi-core, UTM-1, UTM-1 Edge, VPN-1 UTM, VPN-1 UTM Power Multi-core, Safe@Office, IPS-1, Connectra, and VPN-1 Power VSX products, which are listed above.
+We have integrated our Application Intelligence technology into our Power-1, UTM-1, UTM-1 Edge, VPN-1 Power, UTM, Safe@Office, IPS-1, Connectra, and VPN-1 Power VSX products.